How to Obtain a Declaration of Parentage in Ontario: A Comprehensive Guide

 Finally, consent assumes pivotal importance within these contexts—as seen with intended parents through surrogacy contracts whose status relies significantly upon obtaining approval from surrogates following delivery—an absence thereof creates formidable challenges towards asserting custodial entitlements.

-The Role of the Children’s Law Reform Act
+Children’s Law Reform Act (CLRA)

 Vital Statistics Act and Birth Registration